 Due to the nature and focus of the course, the teaching content and programme will be flexible and may change substantially from year to year, as topical issues are resolved and new issues emerge.

-Through intensive half-day workshops, the course will touch upon contemporary issues relevant to exploitation of IP rights such as (but not limited to) issues in the identification, audit and ownership of IP rights, maintaining confidentiality, commercial transactions in IP rights, compulsory licensing, collective rights management, enforcement and remedies or exploitation of IP in a changing European landscape (post-Brexit).
+Thereafter, through three intensive half-day workshops, the course will touch upon contemporary issues relevant to exploitation of IP rights such as (but not limited to) issues in the identification, audit and ownership of IP rights, maintaining confidentiality, commercial transactions in IP rights, compulsory licensing, collective rights management, enforcement and remedies or exploitation of IP in a hanging European landscape (post-Brexit).
 The specific issues covered will vary from year to year.

 The primary jurisdictional focus of the course will be the UK and Europe, although specific practices or considerations from jurisdictions will be drawn upon, as per suitability on a given issue.